source-academy/sinter/spec/vm.md

 - All operands are in target device endianness.
 - Instructions are byte-aligned.
+- Unless otherwise stated, instructions are one octet long.
+- We use the integer and float type names from Rust to denote operand types below.
+  - E.g. `u8` refers to an 8-bit unsigned integer; `i32` refers to a 32-bit
+  signed integer; `f32` refers to a 32-bit (single-precision) floating point.
-- An `address` is a 32-bit unsigned integer that refers to an offset from the start of the program.
+- An `address` is a 32-bit unsigned integer `u32` that refers to an offset from the start of the program.
-- An `offset` is a 32-bit signed integer that refers to an offset from the start of the _next_ instruction.
+- An `offset` is a 32-bit signed integer `u8` that refers to an offset from the start of the _next_ instruction.

 ### `nop`: no-op